Close

 Highly Recommended

 The Fall Guy is a thoroughly-entertaining and delightful experience, finding this excellent and seamless balance between action movie and rom-com, while also making a lot of fun meta-references to the stunt and movie industry.
 The cast is amazing and have great chemistry, and the stunts are epic and amazing.
 I first saw the film in the theater, and was excited to check it out again at home, and it didn’t disappoint the second time around.
-The digital release looks and sounds fantastic, but is currently limited on bonus material—just including an extended cut of the film.
-However, the bonus material will likely be updated later on when the physical release is made available.
+The digital release looks and sounds fantastic.
+As of July 2, 2024, it now also includes a lot of wonderful behind-the-scenes bonus material in addition to the extended cut of the film.
 The Fall Guy comes highly recommended for anyone looking for a hilarious rom-com/action movie.
 I will definitely be making this movie a regular watch.

 Get it on Apple TV